-We have entered into Executive Change in Control Severance Agreements (each, a "Severance Agreement") with Messrs.
-Edman, Schull, Soder, Barber and Weber.
+We have entered into Executive Change in Control Severance Agreements (each, a "Severance Agreement") with each of Messrs.
+Edman, Schull, Soder, Titterton and Ms. Gridley.
 Each Severance Agreement provides that, in the event the executive's employment is terminated by (1) our Company without cause during a pending change in control or within 12 months following a change in control, or (2) by the executive for good reason within 12 months following a change in control, the executive will be entitled to receive a lump sum in cash equal to two times the sum of (a) the executive's annual base salary and (b) the amount of the executive's annual target bonus for the fiscal year during which the executive is terminated assuming the achievement of 100% of the performance target levels associated with such annual target bonus.
 In addition, the unvested portions of all of such executive's RSUs and PRUs then outstanding would immediately vest, in full, as of the date of termination.
 The Severance Agreements also provide for a twelve-month non-solicitation covenant and customary confidentiality obligations.
 The change in control severance payments and accelerated vesting of equity awards are intended to provide a level of transition assistance in the event of an involuntary termination of employment and to keep our executives focused on our business rather than their personal circumstances.
 Our compensation committee believes these provisions are fair and reasonable based on its understanding of market practices among industry competitors and within the broader environment of technology companies and similarly sized businesses.
 We believe that it is appropriate to require a termination of employment within one year following a change in control before full vesting is accelerated and the cash severance amounts become payable.
 We presume that such a termination would likely be due to the change in control and not the employee's performance.
 For executives not terminated within one year of a change in control, as long as the acquiring entity assumes such awards, the executives would continue to vest in their awards as they contribute to the success of the surviving company.
 We also believe these severance benefits are an essential element of our compensation package for executive officers and assist us in recruiting and retaining talented individuals.
-If upon a change of control the executive's employment is terminated within twelve months of the change of control or, if the acquiring entity does not assume the equity awards granted to executives prior to the change of control, the unvested awards of RSUs and PRUs then outstanding would immediately vest, in full, at the time of the change of control.
-We believe that it is more equitable to offer severance benefits based on a standard formula determined as a multiple of base pay and incentive bonus opportunity because severance often serves as a bridge when employment is involuntarily terminated, and should therefore not be affected by other, longer-term compensation arrangements.
-As a result, and consistent with the practice of most of our peer companies, other compensation decisions are not generally based on the existence of these change in control severance protections.
+If upon a change in control the acquiring entity does not assume the equity awards granted to executives prior to the change in control, the unvested awards of RSUs and PRUs then outstanding would immediately vest at the time of the change in control.
+With respect to PRU vesting, the recipient would be eligible to receive the greater of: (i) the target amount of shares subject to the PRU Award, or (ii) the calculation of the PRU that would have been granted if the financial results and TSR results were measured as such results were at the time of the Change in Control on a pro-forma basis plus the remainder of the target amount of shares that would have vested.